ldizon8/Fusionify/README.md

-# Complete ConFusion React Web Application
+# A complete ConFusion React Web Application
 ![Logo](/Frontend/web/src/assets/fusion_logo.png)

 ## Complete project detail can be found in the Final Presentation